 Fencing of land containing stock beside public roads

-The revised Stock Control Bylaw requires stocked paddocks to be fenced alongside all State Highways.
+The Stock Control Bylaw requires stocked paddocks to be fenced alongside all state highways.
 Local roads may need to be fenced at our discretion, based on factors like risk, traffic volumes and history of non-compliance.
-The property holding stock may require inspection from our Council Officers.
+The property holding stock may require inspection from Council staff.

 Impounding wandering stock